lk-geimfari/mimesis/docs/providers.rst

     generic.another.bye()
     # Output: 'Bye!'

-If you'll try to add provider which does not inherit :class:`~mimesis.BaseProvider` then you got ``TypeError`` exception:
+If you attempt to add a provider that does not inherit from :class:`~mimesis.providers.base.BaseProvider`, you will receive a **TypeError** exception:

 .. code:: python